Harmonious loci of Poncelet triangles about the incircle and their degeneracies: Remarkable loci

 \section{Remarkable loci}

-In \cite[Thm.2]{helman2021-power-loci} we proved that over Poncelet, the locus of any triangle center which is a fixed linear combinations of $X_2$ $X_3$ is an ellipse (a result restated in \cite[Thm.1]{helman2021-theory}).
+In \cite[Thm.2]{helman2021-power-loci} we proved that over the Poncelet triangle family, — henceforth shortened to `over Poncelet' — the locus of any triangle center which is a fixed linear combination of the barycenter $X_2$ and the circumcenter $X_3$ is an ellipse (a result restated in \cite[Thm.1]{helman2021-theory}).
 Here we focus on peculiar Euclidean properties of certain elliptic loci, such as their homothety and/or axis-alignment with respect to $\E$, and the special location of their center and/or foci.

 Below, let $\To$ (resp. $\T$) denote a family of Poncelet triangles circumscribing a circle (resp. interscribed between two generic conics $\E,\E_c$).
 In both cases, let the center of the outer conic be the origin and $C=[x_c,y_c]$ denote the caustic's center.
-We use $\L_k$ to denote the locus of $X_k$ over $\To$.

 Since over $\To$ the incenter $X_1$ is fixed: